 Will enabling Secure Network improve my privacy on websites I visit?

 It can improve privacy for Edge browsing by masking your IP and encrypting data in transit on public networks, but it won’t guarantee anonymity across all your online actions or sites you visit.
-Does edge has a vpn and how to use a vpn with microsoft edge for privacy, security, and faster browsing

 Are there regions where Edge Secure Network isn’t available?